FarhadJabiyev/EntityGraphOperations/README.md

      Prefix
      …

 ID is auto-generated primary key.
-In the meanwhile, we do not want to insert same phone number to the table with a different ID.
+We do not want to insert same phone number to the table with a different ID.
 So Digits and Prefix properties are unique together.
-This situation is forcing us to take into consideration this:
+This situation is forcing us to take into consideration the followings:

 If Id is 0, and there is not any corresponding entity in the database with the specified Digits and prefix, then it must be inserted.
 Otherwise, if a change has occurred, then it must be updated and so on…